 - For sweeter curd, increase both sugar and butter to 1/3 cup (75 mL).

-- You can double the recipe.
+- You can double or triple the recipe.

 Is It Done?
 Temperature should reach 170F (76C) and go no higher than 180F (82C).
 Sweep a spatula across the bottom of the pan.
 It should leave a clear trail, but the trail should quickly disappear.
 Take the curd off the heat at that point.
 (Don’t worry if your warm curd seems a bit loose.
 The consistency should be like hollandaise, not pudding.
 It will thicken as it cools.)
 Continuing to cook the curd will make it thick, pasty and even grainy.
 If the spatula leaves a clear, wide trail that holds its shape, the curd is overcooked.